20 Oct Must Know Info: How an AFCI Helps Prevent Electrical Fires

 AFCIs distinguish between a harmless arc that occurs (such as the normal operation of switches, plugs, and brushed motors) from an undesirable arc that can occur (such as a broken conductor in a cord, like a lamp or other electronic device).

 The National Electric Code (NEC) requires the listing of AFCIs.
 Listing products requires evaluation by a nationally recognized testing laboratory.
 The AFCIs must adhere to the national standard (and NEC 210.12 establishes the requirement to use AFCIs.)

 Homeowners looking to add AFCIs to aid in electrical fire prevention and protection should note that AFCIs are available as various products.

 - AFCI Receptacle

 The AFCI receptacle provides protection from arc faults beyond branch circuit wiring extending to appliances and cords plugged into the receptacle.
-This device provides enhanced fire protection and protects all downstream wire and appliances from both parallel and series arcs, and also protects from series arcs upstream in the wiring between the source of the circuit and the first outlet of the circuit.
+This device provides enhanced fire protection and protects all downstream wire and appliances from both parallel and series arcs.
+Additionally, AFCI receptacles protect series arcs upstream in the wiring between the source and the first outlet of the circuit.

 - Circuit Breakers

 AFCI protection was originally required by the 1999 National Electrical Code with certain circuit breakers.
-The first generation AFCI provides moderate fire prevention and trips when a parallel arc between hot and neutral conductors is detected.
+The first generation AFCI provides moderate fire prevention.
+The AFCI trips when it detects a parallel arc between hot and neutral conductors.
 Additionally, the combination AFCI breaker provides enhanced fire protection.